-Stratospheric ozone, and its response to anthropogenic forcings, provide an im-ABSTRACT: portant pathway for the coupling between atmospheric composition and climate.
-In addition to 13 stratospheric ozone's radiative impacts, recent studies have shown that changes in the ozone layer due to 4xCO2 have a considerable impact on the Northern Hemisphere (NH) tropospheric circulation, inducing an equatorward shift of the North Atlantic jet during boreal winter.
-Here we show 16 that this equatorward jet shift can induce a more rapid weakening of the Atlantic Meridional Over-17 turning Circulation (AMOC), resulting in a poleward shift of the midlatitude eddy-driven jet on longer timescales.
-As such, coupled feedbacks from both stratospheric ozone and the AMOC result in a two-timescale response of the NH midlatitude jet to abrupt 4xCO2 forcing: a "fast" response 20 (5-20 years) during which it shifts equatorward and a "total" response (~100-150 years) during 21 which the jet shifts poleward.
-The latter is driven by a weakening of the AMOC that develops 22 in response to weaker surface zonal winds, that result in reduced heat fluxes out of the subpolar 23 gyre and reduced North Atlantic Deep Water formation.
-Our results suggest that stratospheric 24 ozone changes in the lower stratosphere can have a surprisingly powerful effect on the AMOC, independent of other aspects of climate change.
+Stratospheric ozone, and its response to anthropogenic forcings, provide an im-ABSTRACT: 12 portant pathway for the coupling between atmospheric composition and climate.
+In addition to 13 stratospheric ozone's radiative impacts, recent studies have shown that changes in the ozone layer 14 due to 4xCO2 have a considerable impact on the Northern Hemisphere (NH) tropospheric cir-15 culation, inducing an equatorward shift of the North Atlantic jet during boreal winter.
+Using 16 simulations produced with the NASA Goddard Institute for Space Studies (GISS) high-top climate 17 model (E2.2) we show that this equatorward jet shift can induce a more rapid weakening of the At-18 lantic Meridional Overturning Circulation (AMOC), resulting in a poleward shift and acceleration 19 of the jet on longer timescales.
+As such, coupled feedbacks from both stratospheric ozone and the 20 AMOC result in a two-timescale response of the NH midlatitude jet to abrupt $4xCO_2$ forcing: a 21 "fast" response (5-20 years) during which it shifts equatorward and a "total" response (~100-150 22 years) during which the jet shifts poleward.
+The latter is driven by a weakening of the AMOC 23 that develops in response to weaker surface zonal winds, that result in reduced heat fluxes out 24 of the subpolar gyre and reduced North Atlantic Deep Water formation.
+Our results suggest that 25 stratospheric ozone changes in the lower stratosphere can have a surprisingly powerful effect on 26 the AMOC, independent of other aspects of climate change.
+27